 Low Maintenance Decking

 This can be a huge category.
 At Your Deck Company we are one of the largest installers of this type of decking.
-We use low maintenance decking in around 80% or more of our projects.
+We use low maintenance decking in around 80% or more of our proj

 The first and original type of material in this category is composite decking manufactured by The Trex Company.
 Composite decking is a composition of recycled organic material such as wood, rice hulls or bamboo fiber mixed with recycled plastics. (some manufacturers us a virgin plastic).
 It is an eco friendly alternative to traditional wood decking.
 Traditional composites perform quite well and are priced fairly well.
 Composites are generally more expensive than Cedar although can be less expensive than Ipe or Kayu.
 Working with composite materials is fairly easy although the products are generally quite heavy.
 The controversy over these products is the misunderstanding of the maintenance required and the issues of mold and mildew staining. ( I think I just came up with my next blog topic) I will discuss this further in another entry although for now I will mention that any type of material used outside is capable of having mold form on the surface.
 Any and all decking materials should be routinely cleaned and maintained.